the age of stars in the universe was estimated incorrectly

 The physical properties of these star clusters are very similar: for example, their age and metallicity (the relative concentration of elements heavier than hydrogen and helium).
 However, the populations of stars destined to become white dwarfs differ markedly from each other.

-In particular, in the globular cluster M13, the stars of the horizontal branch are generally bluer in color, which indicates that their temperature is higher.
+In particular, in globular cluster M13, the stars of the horizontal branch are generally bluer in color, which suggests that their temperature is higher.

 Even this difference alone makes the M3 and M13 clusters a wonderful natural laboratory, in which the necessary conditions have been created for studying the cooling processes of different populations of white dwarfs.

 For reference.
-The sun is now 4.6 out of 10 billion years old.
+The sun is now 4.6 billion years old out of 10 possible.
 When it depletes all the hydrogen contained in its core, the Sun will turn into a red giant, increase in size, absorbing Mercury, Venus and the Earth.
 After that, it will throw off the outer shell, and the naked core of the star will remain: this will be a slowly cooling white dwarf.
 This ember will be incredibly dense, because most of the mass of the Sun will fit into a sphere about the size of the Earth.

 Using Wide Angle Camera 3 aboard the Hubble Telescope, scientists compared more than 700 white dwarfs in the two clusters.
 They found that M3 contains perfectly ordinary white dwarfs, which are cooling cores of stars.
 And in M13, two completely different populations of white dwarfs were discovered.